Establishing the Quantum Supremacy Frontier with a 281 Pflop/s Simulation: Introduction and Motivations

 The RCS protocol to benchmark NISQ computers consists of the following steps: \begin{enumerate} \item Generate random circuits fitted to a given NISQ architecture, \item Execute random circuits, collecting bitstrings, time to solution, and energy consumption of the quantum computer, \item Calculate probabilities of collected bitstrings using a classical simulation (qFlex) to measure the NISQ performance or fidelity (see below), \item Perform a classical noisy simulation (qFlex) based on calculated (point 3) fidelity to collect equivalent classical computational metrics of relevance -- total floating point operations/time-to-solution/power consumption. \end{enumerate}

 The NISQ fidelity (item 3 above) of the RCS protocol can be estimated using qFlex to calculate the probabilities of the bitstrings obtained in the NISQ experiment.
 This is done by using the cross-entropy benchmarking (XEB), see Fig.~\ref{fig:xeb} and Ref.~\cite{boixo_characterizing_2018}.
 Then, the so-called heavy output generation (HOG) score is also calculated with the same data \cite{aaronson2017complexity}.
+Note that items 3 and 4 above cannot be performed once the Quantum Supremacy threshold has been surpassed.
+In that case, the fidelity of the quantum computer can only be estimated for easier instances of the RQCs, an estimate that proves accurate in practice~\cite{arute2019quantum}.
 An alternative benchmark for NISQ devices called ``Quantum Volume''~\cite{bishop2017quantum} is also based on RCS with additional requirements in the model circuits (item 1 above).